FLClab/flc-web/README.md

 ### General:

 - [ ] Compress large images for faster rendering
-- [ ] Add Zooniverse banner at the top

 ### Members :

-- [ ] Create Alumni section (link to thesis) (data currently present in strings.json)
 - [ ] Create Summer students section (Could be a 2 text columns thing: Name Program(years)) We display those of the current year and have a show all button to show former students (data currently present in strings.json)

 ### Gallery